signmotion/id_gen/README.md

 The standardized, easy-to-use and [well-tested](https://github.com/signmotion/id_gen/tree/master/test) set for generate identifiers: globally unique, readable, time-dependency, transitive, incremental, decremental IDs.
 Feel free to use it in your awesome project.

-Share some ❤️ and star repo to support the project.
+Share some ❤️ and ⭐ repo to support the project.

 ## Platforms